 - Persons granted religious exemption from the Act

-In general, any injury, illness or disease sustained at work or caused by work is considered eligible for compensation.
-This includes activities directly related to work, but not specifically described in the job description such as travelling for work, acquiring equipment for a job, or commuting to and from work.
+Any injury, illness, or disease sustained at work is considered eligible for compensation.
+This includes activities directly related to work, but not specifically described in the job description, such as traveling for work, acquiring equipment for a job, or commuting to and from work.

 - The injury or death is self-inflicted

-- The employee engaged in illegal activity such as drug use
+- The employee engaged in illegal activity, such as drug use

 - The injury or death was caused by the employee’s intoxication or reckless indifference to danger